bigboards/bigboards-docs/docs/hardware/bootstrap.md

 > **WARNING**
 >
-> We boostrap your Hex for you in our labs!!!
+> We bootstrap your Hex for you in our labs!!!
 So, unless you have been **explicitly asked by us** to rebootstrap your device,  you should NEVER execute this procedure yourself!!!

 ## Burning SD cards